 The Smith Mountain Lake Alpaca Farm is more than a typical petting zoo.
 You could say they focus more on educational agri-tourism – they breed and raise their alpacas, create sustainable products, host shows, and make your visit an educational experience.
 The farm is home to over 70 premium alpacas ranging in all colors, shapes, and sizes.
 In fact there were 5 or 6 new born crias (baby alpacas) during our visit.

 Alpaca tours are available daily by reservation only.
 Each 90-minute tour is guided, so you learn about the alpacas before you meet them.
 You start with a seated orientation; get a quick lecture; and then you’re off to feed the alpacas, feel their incredibly soft fiber, and even take photos with them.
+Although they do not have an opportunity to walk with the alpacas, many other alpaca farms across the country do offer this experience.
 Following the tour, visitors are welcome to peruse the on-sight shop of sustainable products made from alpaca fiber.

 Related Content: Virginia Safari Park: A Wild Adventure in the Heart of Virginia